Thoregon/thoregon.truCloud/doc/repositories.md

 the repositories and entries will be loaded at start to the PULS. to boot, the repositories with ist will be stored on each device on a local storage. the entries will be synchronized once the universe (matter) is available
-- private  ... local on the device, can only be maintained by the user (SSI) and override every module
+- shelter  ... local on the device, can only be maintained by the user (SSI) and override every module
 - thoregon ... system libs
 - thatsme  ...
 SSI libs
 - neuland  ... public repository